tbernalz/document-password-remover/README.md

 # Document Password Remover

-This project is a tool for removing passwords from PDF files.
-The application allows you to provide the input PDF, output PDF, and password through environment variables or both a **command-line interface (CLI)** and an optional **graphical user interface (GUI)**, allowing users to easily remove passwords and save the decrypted versions of their documents.
+This project is a tool for removing passwords from different types of documents, including PDF and Word files.
+The application allows you to provide the input file, output file, and password through environment variables or both a **command-line interface (CLI)** and an optional **graphical user interface (GUI)**, allowing users to easily remove passwords and save the decrypted versions of their documents.

 ## 🚀 Features

-- Remove passwords from encrypted PDF files.
+- Support for PDF and Word files: Remove passwords and save decrypted copies.

 - Multiple Interfaces: Use either the command-line interface (CLI), graphical user interface (GUI), or environment variables mode.

 - Modular Design: Easily extensible for future development or new file types.

+- Logging: Logs all actions for debugging and future reference.

 ## 📦 Setup and Installation